fjp/ppp/ch5-errors/ch5-review.md

 12. Compare and contrast having the caller of a function handle a run-time error vs. the called function's handling the run-time error.

+Checking arguments in the function seems so simple, so why don't people do that always?
+Inattention to error handling is one answer, sloppiness is another, but there are also respectable reasons:
+- We can't modify the function definition: The function is in a library that for some reason can’t be changed.
+Maybe it’s used by others who don’t share your notions of what constitutes good error handling.
+Maybe it’s owned by someone else and you don’t have the source code.
+Maybe it’s in a library where new versions come regularly so that if you made a change, you’d have to change it again for each new release of the library.
+- The called function doesn't know what to do in case of error: This is typically the case for library functions.
+The library writer can detect the error, but only you know what is to be done when an error occurs.
+- The called function doesn't know where it was called from: When you get an error message, it tells you that something is wrong, but not how the executing program got to that point.
+Sometimes, you want an error message to be more specific.
+- Performance: For a small function the cost of a check can be more than the cost of calculating the result.
+For example, that’s the case with area(), where the check also more than doubles the size of the function (that is, the number of machine instructions that need to be executed, not just the length of the source code).
+For some programs, that can be critical, especially if the same information is checked repeatedly as functions call each other, passing information along more or less unchanged.
+So what should you do?
+Check your arguments in a function unless you have a good reason not to.

 13. Why is using exceptions a better idea than returning an “error value”?